-Max’s death marked a different trajectory to Tim’s life than the one described in the Postscript to The Jace Experience.
+Max’s death marks a different trajectory to Tim’s life than the one described in the Postscript to The Jace Experience.
 No one should expect to always get a pass in life, especially when you skirt the law in so many ways.
-A Prairie Christmas follows Tim in a not so nice alternative reality.
+A Prairie Christmas follows Tim in a not so nice an alternative reality.